 Protocol - What you must do Guidance - How you should do it REPORTING REQUIREMENTS Upon learning a child is missing, county child welfare agencies must notify law enforcement immediately.
-Factors that should be assessed to determine a child or youth's risk of running away include, but are not limited to: • History of running away; • Demonstrating a desire to run (or stating a desire to run); Placement providers, including foster parents, relative and non-relative kin, and staff of residential facilities must immediately report any missing child or youth to: • A local law enforcement agency; and • The county child welfare services agency.
+Factors that should be assessed to determine a child or youth's risk of running away include, but are not limited to: • History of running away; Placement providers, including foster parents, relative and non-relative kin, and staff of residential facilities must immediately report any missing child or youth to: • A local law enforcement agency; and • The county child welfare services agency.
 Demonstrating a desire to run (or stating a desire to run); Demonstrating independence, including an ability to survive on the streets; Demonstrating limited social skills and/or peer relationships; Have strong bonds with siblings, but siblings are not placed with siblings; The placement provider must obtain the number of the missing person report from the law enforcement officer taking the report and provide the Have a history of engaging in risky behavior; Have a history of out-of-home placements; Fall between the ages of 13 and 18 years old; Have a record of school absences;